 Following NHS England advice regarding Coronavirus: Please do NOT come to the surgery unless you have a booked appointment.
 We have suspended our online appointment booking system.
 Appointments may only be booked via telephone and not by visiting the practice.
-All prescription requests must be posted through our outside letter box.
+All appointments will now be by telephone or video calls.

 Novel Coronavirus: Advice for the NHS in England

 We are now in the delay phase of our response to COVID-19.

 This entails significant changes to how we identify and manage potential cases of COVID-19.
 Advice for NHS organisations is now as follows:

 1. From today the public are being advised to stay at home (self-isolate) without any testing for COVID-19, regardless of travel history or contact with confirmed cases, if they have:

 a.
 A new continuous cough

 b.
 High temperature (of 37.8 degrees centigrade or higher)